SahaanaIyer/JPMorgan-Virtual-Experience-Codes/README.md

 The visualization of charts and data analysis our trader’s see is all built on JPMorgan Chase's own open sourced software called Perspective.
 You’ll learn how to implement this to facilitate the trader’s requested changes and deliver actionable insights.
 You’ll have to gain an understanding of the user requirements and then build something that meets those requirements.

-1: Interface with a stock price data feed Interface with a stock price data feed and set up your system for analysis of the data Financial Data Python Git Basic Programming.
+1: Interface with a stock price data feed and set up your system for analysis of the data [Financial Data, Python, Git, Basic Programming].
-2: Use JPMorgan Chase frameworks and tools Implement the Perspective open source code in preparation for data visualization React Typescript Web Applications.
+2: Use JPMorgan Chase frameworks and tools to implement the Perspective open source code in preparation for data visualization [React, Typescript, Web Applications].
-3: Display data visually for traders Use Perspective to create the chart for the trader’s dashboard Technical Communication Financial Analysis Web Applications.
+3: Display data visually for traders Use Perspective to create the chart for the trader’s dashboard [Technical Communication, Financial Analysis, Web Applications].